-If you have a hesitant reader this is a great way to get them excited about reading.
-You can get them all set up in their fort with all their soft blankets and oversized pillows.
+If you have a hesitant reader, this is a great way to get them excited about reading.
+You can get them all set up in their fort with all of their soft blankets and oversized pillows.
 Soon, they will be slaying dragons and going on adventures as their audiobook transports them to a land far off.

 7. Make Reading Fun

 You can inspire your kids to read more by making it fun for them.
 You can help them set up their reading area and decorate it with their own inspirational artwork.
 You can make it more fun by having special snacks they get only at your reading time.
 You can also make reading fun by dressing in costume and using all those quirky, funny voices as you read a fairytale.

 One thing that helps to encourage reading is having a consistent, daily reading time.
 Your kids will be less hesitant to read if they know that, at a certain time every day, they go to their reading nook for quiet time.
 This will also help you remember - if you stay consistent, reading time will soon become a habit.